rsegers/Docker-Provider/README.md

 #  Deployment and Validation

 For our single branch ci_prod, automatically deployed latest yaml with latest agent image (which automatically built by the azure devops pipeline) onto CIDEV AKS clusters in build subscription.
 So, you can use CIDEV AKS cluster to validate E2E.
 Similarly, you can set up build and release pipelines for your feature branch.

 # Testing MSI Auth Mode Using Yaml

-  1. Enable Monitoring addon with Managed Idenity Auth Mode either using Portal or CLI or Template
-  2. Deploy [ARM template](./scripts/onboarding/aks/onboarding-using-msi-auth/) with enabled = false to create DCR, DCR-A and link the workspace to Portal
-   > Note - Make sure to update the parameter values in existingClusterParam.json file and have enabled = false in template file
-    `az deployment group create --resource-group <ResourceGroupName> --template-file ./existingClusterOnboarding.json --parameters @./existingClusterParam.json`
-  3. Get the MSI token (which is valid for 24 hrs.) value via `kubectl get secrets -n kube-system  omsagent-aad-msi-token -o=jsonpath='{.data.token}'`
-  4. Disable Monitoring addon via `az aks disable-addons -a monitoring -g <rgName> -n <clusterName>`
-  5. Uncomment MSI auth related yaml lines, replace all the placeholder values, MSI token value and image tag in the omsagent.yaml
-  6. Deploy the omsagent.yaml via `kubectl apply -f omsagent.yaml`
-    > Note: use the image toggle for release E2E validation
-  7. validate E2E for LA & Metrics data flows, and other scenarios

-# Testing MSI Auth Mode Using Yaml